Porchetta: In France

 Porquette niçoise is registered officially as a typical product of Alpes-Maritimes in the list of dishes of Niçoise cuisine inscribed as intangible cultural heritage of UNESCO.

 In the Niçoise tradition, the stuffing is made with the offal of the piglet (heart, liver, kidneys, and sweetbreads), which are blanched before being cut into strips.
 These offal parts are mixed with pork loin as well as thyme, bay leaves, garlic, and fennel seeds.
 After being stuffed, the piglet is marinated overnight in white wine before being cooked.
 During the cooking process, the piglet's skin is brushed with a mixture of water and honey.
 In the hinterland of Nice, the same recipe is often made with rabbit.

 In North America

-Porchetta was introduced to the United States by Italian immigrants of the early 20th century, especially immigrants from Abruzzo, and is sometimes referred to as "Italian pulled pork", "roast pork", or "Italian roast pork".
+Porchetta was introduced to North America by Italian immigrants of the early 20th century, especially immigrants from Abruzzo, and is sometimes referred to as "Italian pulled pork", "roast pork", or "Italian roast pork".
 It is, in many places, served on a sandwich with greens (rapini or spinach) and provolone cheese.

 In the Upper Midwest, porchetta, more often spelled porketta, was also introduced by Italian immigrants to the iron ranges of Minnesota and Michigan.
 Porketta remains a popular local dish in towns such as Hibbing, Minnesota, with distributors such as Fraboni Sausage.